ahmadjamalkta/inet-showcases/visualizer/earth/doc/index.rst

 Adding Physical Objects
 -----------------------

-The map doesn't affect simulations in any way, just gives a real-world context to them.
+The map doesn't affect simulations in any way, it just gives a real-world context to them.
 For network nodes to interact with their environment, physical objects have to be added.
 The example configuration for this section can be run by selecting the ``PhysicalObjects`` configuration from the ini file.
 It extends the previous configuration by adding physical objects, meant to represent blocks of buildings, to the simulation.
-The objects could affect radio transmissions if an obstacle loss model was set.
+The objects could affect radio transmissions if an obstacle loss model were set.

 The network for this configuration extends the network from the previous section with a :ned:`PhysicalEnvironment` module: